 - the uncertainty of future clinical trial results; - the uncertainty of the ultimate number of patients to be treated in any current or future clinical trial; - the uncertainty of the U.S. Food and Drug Administration allowing our studies to move forward from Phase I clinical studies to Phase II and Phase III clinical studies; - the uncertainty of the rate at which patients are enrolled into any current or future study.
-Any delays in clinical trials could significantly increase the cost of the study and would extend the estimated completion dates; - the uncertainty of terms related to potential future partnering or licensing arrangements; - the uncertainty of protocol changes and modifications in the design of our clinical trial studies, which may increase or decrease our future costs; and - The uncertainty of our ability to raise additional capital to support our future research and development efforts beyond our fiscal year 2010.
+Any delays in clinical trials could significantly increase the cost of the study and would extend the estimated completion dates; - the uncertainty of terms related to potential future partnering or licensing arrangements; - the uncertainty of receiving future economic benefit from prepaid research and development services to third parties; - the uncertainty of protocol changes and modifications in the design of our clinical trial studies, which may increase or decrease our future costs; and - The uncertainty of our ability to raise additional capital to support our future research and development efforts beyond the second quarter of our fiscal year 2011 ending October 31, 2010.